thatapicompany/theauthapi-magiclink-retool-demo/README.md

 # Introduction

-The Auth API is a simple API key management tool.
-The Auth API supports creating an API key via an API call, passing a unique identifier any meta data you want to keep for later.
-Working with Magic.link, you can authenticate a user, then pass their magic.link unique identifier to The Auth API to generate a new key.
-This key can be tested for validation from any other app you wish to use e.g. Retool.
+TheAuthAPI is a simple API key management tool.
+It supports creating an API key via an API call, passing a unique identifier and optionally any meta data you want to keep for later.
+Working with Magic you can authenticate a user and then pass their Magic unique identifier to TheAuthAPI to generate a new key.
+This key can be tested for validation from any other app you wish to use (e.g. Retool).

-Magic is a passwordless authentication sdk that lets you plug and play different auth methods into your app.
-Magic supports passwordless email login via magic links, social login (such as Login with Google), and WebAuthn (a protocol that lets users authenticate a hardware device using either a YubiKey or fingerprint).
-This app will walk through implementing magic link and social logins.
+Magic is a passwordless authentication SDK that lets you plug and play different auth methods into your app.
+It supports passwordless email login via magic links, social login (such as Login with Google), and WebAuthn (a protocol that lets users authenticate a hardware device using either a YubiKey or fingerprint).
+This demo app will walk through implementing magic link and social logins.

 ## File Structure